JonatanNevo/portal-framework/README.md

 A modular cross-platform framework for creating C++ applications, with focus on graphics (3D) application.

 ## Supported Platforms
-> MSVC would have a slower start time due to my string hash implementation not being constexpr on MSVC
+> MSVC builds would have a slower start time due to my string hash implementation not being constexpr on MSVC
-- Windows
+- Windows 11
-  - Clang 19 (or clang-cl) or later [recommended]
+  - Clang 19 or later [recommended]
   - MSVC 19.44 or later
+- macOS 15 (Sequoia) or later
 - Linux
-- macOS
+  - TODO

 # Installation
 TODO